Skip to main content

 XM Directory lets you determine how often your brand can send messages to contacts.
 These rules apply to a directory as a whole.

-Qtip: It is recommended that you set some type of contact frequency rule if your brand has many users that are sending out surveys to audiences.
-Best practice is to space out survey invites by 30-60 days to reduce response fatigue and avoid declining response rates – respondents are less likely to answer consecutive emails.
+Qtip: We recommend that you set contact frequency rules if your license has many different users sending out surveys.
+Best practice is to space out survey invites by 30-60 days to reduce response fatigue and avoid declining response rates, because respondents are less likely to answer consecutive emails.

 If you have certain mailing lists or surveys that will need to bypass the directory-wide rules, you can also add custom rules.